QuincyMcKinney/PaloAlto-firewall-optimize/README.md

 # PaloAlto-firewall-optimize
-This repo is for Palo Alto standalone firewall optimization scripts
+This is a collection of Palo Alto firewall hygiene scripts.
+All scripts inlcude console logging, rate limiting, and post-run CSV report.